MylesScholz/A-Life-Capstone-Project/README.md

 Note: If you're building for a platform that is not the platform you're building on, there may be some extra cross compiling steps needed.
 In the [godot building documentation](https://docs.godotengine.org/en/stable/contributing/development/compiling/index.html#building-for-target-platforms) there's some information about this.
 Beyond what's provided there, for windows the simplest way to build linux seems to be with [WSL](https://learn.microsoft.com/en-us/windows/wsl/install).

 Then opening the project in the editor, go to Project>Editor and there are the currently available presets.
 From there, you can either export all presets or export a specific preset using "Export All..." or "Export Project..." respectively.
 The default export path points to the `build/` folder.
 When godot exports it will output both the main executable for the respective platform, as well as the necessary gdextension library file.

+### Licensing

+This project is distrubited under the GNU GENERAL PUBLIC LICENSE version 3.
+Please read [LICENSE](/LICENSE) for more information.
+This project also uses third party libraries which are distributed using their own terms.
+Please read [3RD-PARTY-LICENSE](/3RD-PARTY-LICENSE) for more information.